The Holiday of Holidays in Haifa is an annual festival that takes place during December. Let’s begin!

 Wadi Nisnas

-We walked along Wadi street and saw many holiday-related produce and food places.
+We walked along Wadi Street and saw many holiday-related produce and food places.

-I noticed that not all products were made in China, and some decorations were brought from Russia.
+Not all products were made in China, and some decorations were brought from Russia.

-And to burn all those calories, we headed back to Ben Gurion street.
+And to burn all those calories, we headed back to Ben Gurion Street.

 Summary